XSEDE/Container_Tutorial/exercise1.md

 ```$ singularity push -U ex1.sif library://$GITHUB_USERNAME/$COLLECTION_NAME/py3-dice:latest```

 # Step 4: Running a job

+Now, we're going to walk through using our container *from the registry* with an
+HPC job scheduler, Slurm.
+We'll submit a batch job file to the scheduler, watch the
+job run, and view the output files - this workflow is basically what happens on the
+background when using a science gateway.

+#### 4(a)
-Please make a local copy of the Slurm example job file:
+Please make a local copy of the Slurm example job file and open in an editor:
 ```
 $ cp /opt/ohpc/pub/examples/slurm_dice.job ~/ex1-workdir
-$ cat slurm_dice.job
+$ vim slurm_dice.job
 #!/bin/bash
 #SBATCH -N 1 #Number of nodes
 #SBATCH -n 1 #Number of "tasks"